axneo27/AlexTimerApp/README.md

 * Fully built with Swift and SwiftUI, modern app architecture
 * Uses CoreData for storing solves information and statistics
-* Simple and modern user interface
+* Simple and modern user interface with 2D and 3D scramble visualisation (SceneKit)
 * Has two themes available
 * Works both online and offline
 * Can take scramble data from my remote tnoodle API